xdividr/dreamcloud-docs/source/dreamcompute/tutorials/securing-nginx.rst

 In addition to masking sensitive information, Nginx can be used to inject headers with security-positive implications into responses as well.
-For example, adding and `X-Frame-Options` header to prevent clickingjacking attacks is trivial to do:
+For example, adding and `X-Frame-Options` header to prevent clickjacking attacks is trivial to do:

 .. code::